 That evening was the start of our Best of Turkey

-Intrepid Travel trip, and at the introduction meeting we met our Group Leader Suleyman (who was our guide on the walking tour a few days ago) and the 10 other people we will be travelling with for the next 15 days.
+Intrepid Travel trip, and at the group meeting we met our group leader Suleyman (who was our guide on the walking tour a few days ago) and the 10 other people we will be travelling with for the next 15 days.
 The group is – Chris and Viv (NZ), Cathy (NZ), Shirley and Greg (Aus), Robyn and Darryl (Aus), Jessica (Aus), Wendy (US) and Anne (Can).
 After the meeting we all walked to Sultanahmet for our first joint meal.
 The Kucukar Cafe

 was nice, but a bit touristy for our taste.
 However the view of the Blue Mosque from the terrace was totally beautiful.
 We shared a lamb casserole and a special dish called sultan serif